mdn/content/files/en-us/web/javascript/reference/classes/class_static_initialization_blocks/index.md

 ### Workarounds

-Prior to ES13 more complex static initialization might be achieved by using a static method that is called after the other properties to perform static initialization, or having a method that is external to the class that performs initialisation tasks.
+Prior to ES13 more complex static initialization might be achieved by using a static method that is called after the other properties to perform static initialization, or having a method that is external to the class that performs initialization tasks.

 In both cases the approach is less elegant, and does not grant access to private methods in the class.